Quick links to:

 |Convert a spare roof and fit a glass window

 in it.
-A cooper tube fits into the side of the roof and protrudes across the
+A copper tube fits into the side of the roof and protrudes across the

-roof's width, having a series of holes in it to allow the oxalic vapour to
+roof's width, having it's underside peeled open to allow the oxalic vapour to

 Remove the hive roof and crown board.
 Place the vaporiser roof over the hive.